Trust Fall (Side A)

-Trust Fall (Side A) is a four-track EP by alternative rock band Incubus.
-It was released in 2015 on Island Records.
+Trust Fall (Side A) is a four-track EP by alternative rock band Incubus, released in 2015 on Island Records.
 It was the first release from the band since their 2011 album, If Not Now, When?.

-A sequel to this EP was later released 5 years later in 2020 as Trust Fall (Side B).
+Trust Fall (Side B), a follow-up to this EP, was released in 2020.

 Background

 The writing and production of the EP began in late 2014 following a Sons of the Seas tour fronted by Brandon Boyd.
 The EP was the first of "at least two" EPs that Incubus planned to release in 2015; they ultimately did not release a second EP that year.
 Brandon Boyd and Mike Einziger stated in an interview for #Letstalkmusic that the EP format was chosen so they could release some new songs prior to a tour, then finish the rest of the album when they returned.

 Promotion

 The lead single from the EP, "Absolution Calling", debuted on KROQ.
 It was followed by a music video.

 Trust Fall (Side A) was supported by a 2015 Summer tour in the United States, following an earlier tour in 2015 through Australia and Southeast Asia.